-Stories are up to 22 times more memorable than facts, according to cognitive psychologist Jerome Bruner.
-This is a heavily traded statistic in the business world, yet so many executives communicate with their people in jargon, acronyms, and data dumps instead of rich, meaningful stories.
+According to cognitive psychologist Jerome Bruner, stories are up to 22 times more memorable than facts.
+This is a heavily traded statistic in the business world, yet many executives communicate with their people in jargon, acronyms, and data dumps instead of rich, meaningful stories.
 Why?

 Telling personal stories in any situation requires being vulnerable.
 If you follow researcher Brené Brown, you’ve heard of leading with vulnerability.
 In her book Daring Greatly, Brown defines vulnerability as “uncertainty, risk, and emotional exposure,” essentially getting out of your comfort zone of control.

 In terms of mental health and organizational culture, Porter and her colleagues have found that storytelling also reduces isolation, creates community, and reduces the stigma of mental health.

 Revealing details of your life and experiences can be uncomfortable.
 If you’re an executive, that means stepping out from behind a carefully crafted veneer of business-only and perfection-always.
 It’s hard.
 It’s profound.

 Earlier in the conference day, Brad Lande-Shannon from Spring Health shared a story about his recent difficulties accessing his company’s employee assistance program.
 He was experiencing a lot of stress and needed mental health support, but what he got was a lot of transferred calls and unavailable practitioners.
 That was a lightbulb moment for him: if this is happening to me, the CMO of a healthcare company, what’s it like for everyone else?

 Here we are, three weeks later, and I still remember that story.

 Craft a Meaningful Story that Resonates With Your People